 As part of a comprehensive defense strategy, I will analyze whether the police violated your state and federal constitutional rights at any stage in the investigation and prosecution of the case.
 Most cases involving embezzlement-related crimes involve some type of search and seizure of evidence by the police.

-Search and Seizure of Evidence in an Embezzlement Case
+Search and Seizure Violations in an Embezzlement Case

 I will carefully review the evidence in the case to determine whether law enforcement officials followed the proper legal procedures in obtaining a search warrant and whether they followed other appropriate legal protocols in securing evidence in the case.
 It is often possible to discover through a defense investigation that the police conducted a search and seizure of evidence without sufficient legal authority.